Who Was Cicely Tyson?

 'The Help,' Broadway's 'The Trip to Bountiful'

-Through the years, Tyson has kept much of her personal life under wraps.
-However, what we do know is that Tyson was married to Miles Davis for seven years in the 1980s and has no children.
+Tyson was married to Miles Davis for seven years in the 1980s and had no children.

-Though other information about her life is scant, Tyson has a well-known commitment to community involvement.
+Tyson had a well-known commitment to community involvement.
 She co-founded the Dance Theater of Harlem after Martin Luther King Jr.'s assassination, and when a school board in East Orange, New Jersey, wanted to name a performing arts school after her, she only agreed to accept the honor if she could participate in school activities.
-In addition to attending meetings and events, Tyson has even taught a master class at the school.
+In addition to attending meetings and events, Tyson even taught a master class at the school.

 In 2015 Tyson was nominated for an Emmy for her guest-starring role in ABC's How to Get Away With Murder and was a recipient of the Kennedy Center Honors.
 The following year, she was honored with the Presidential Medal of Freedom by Barack Obama.